vndmtrx/libadt/README.md

 At the present time, the following structures are being implemented:

-* Queue using single linked list as infrastructure;
-* Stack using single linked list as infrastructure;
 * Deque using double linked list as infrastructure;
 * Queue and Stack using deque as infrastructure;